As a cohort program, the Policy Studies program admits students only for Autumn Quarter of each year.

 What is Accelerated Admission?

-Pathways to Policy Studies is an early admission program that allows undergraduate students to begin earning credits that apply to a bachelor’s degree and a master’s degree in the School of IAS.
+Pathways to Policy Studies is an accelerated admission program that allows undergraduate students to begin earning credits that apply to a bachelor’s degree and a master’s degree in the School of IAS.
 Specifically, the program allows an undergraduate course to count double, which means that students can save time and money on a master’s degree.
 Participants in the Pathways program will satisfy the elective course requirement for the MA in Policy Studies program upon completing their undergraduate degree.

-The early admission program also eases the transition from a bachelor’s to master’s program by reducing graduate school application requirements like letters of recommendation, application fees, and other conditions for admissions.
+The pathway program also eases the transition from a bachelor’s to master’s program by reducing graduate school application requirements like letters of recommendation, application fees, and other conditions for admissions.

 Students interested in participating must meet the following eligibility requirements:

 - Current or Prospective student in a School of IAS major or minor